What is an invention disclosure?

 Who owns the patents created at UTEP?

 The UT System Board of Regents.
 All UTEP employees and anyone using UTEP facilities to develop their invention must assign ownership of that invention to the UT System Board of Regents.
 OTC provides tremendous value in exchange for inventors assigning ownership to UT System.
-Inventors receive 50% of revenue if the technology is licensed, free marketing materials drafted by OTC, and free contract negotiation services for contracts related to the patent application.
-Further, OTC pays all patent fees for inventions assigned to the Board of Regents and developed at UTEP.
+Inventors receive free marketing materials drafted by OTC, free contract negotiation services for contracts related to the patent application and 50% of revenue if the technology is licensed.
+Also OTC pays all patent fees for inventions assigned to the Board of Regents and developed at UTEP.
 We seek full reimbursement of patent fees from licensees.